-4.2.1.7 Recap of Factors Selected for Sensitivity Analysis.
-Table 4-7 recaps the eleven factors selected for the sensitivity analysis and the relationship of those factors to MesoNetHS parameters.
-Parameters not included in Table 4-7 are assigned fixed values, as indicated in Tables 4-1 through 4-6.
+4.2.1.7 Summary of Factors Selected for Sensitivity Analysis.
+Table 4-10 recaps the eleven factors selected for the sensitivity analysis and the relationship of those factors to MesoNet parameters.
+Parameters not included in Table 4-10 are assigned fixed values, as indicated in Tables 4-4 through 4-9.

-As Table 4-7 demonstrates, the sensitivity analysis is designed to consider the influence of four main classes of factors: (1) network factors, (2) user factors, (3) factors affecting sources and receivers and (4) protocol factors.
+As Table 4-10 demonstrates, the sensitivity analysis is designed to consider the influence of four main classes of factors: (1) network factors, (2) user factors, (3) factors affecting sources and receivers and (4) protocol factors.
 The factors are fairly balanced with three or four in each category, except for a single protocol factor.
-In general, the three protocol-related factors might have been fixed; however, the inclusion of the initial slow-start threshold as a factor was driven by a specific question, about which the related literature [5, 7, 11] indicates there is no widespread agreement.
-Now that values have been assigned to 25 fixed parameters, it remains to select the number of levels and settings for the 11 factors identified in Table 4-7.
+In general, the three protocol-related factors might have been fixed, but the inclusion of the initial slow-start threshold as a factor was driven by a specific question, about which the related literature [6, 7, 10] indicates there is no widespread agreement.
+Now that values have been assigned to 25 fixed parameters, it remains to select the number of levels and settings for the 11 factors identified in Table 4-10.
 We address that topic next.

-4.2.2 Number of Levels and Settings for MesoNetHS Factors
+4.2.2 Number of Levels and Settings for MesoNet Factors

-Adopting the convention of a two-level experiment allows us to produce OFF designs, as often used in engineering studies [85, 86, 91] and to benefit from the positive effects such designs have on related analysis techniques.
+Adopting the convention of a two-level experiment allows us to produce the kind of OFF designs often used in engineering studies [88, 89, 95] and to benefit from the positive effects such designs have on related analysis techniques.
 For this reason, we decided to choose two levels for each factor in our sensitivity analysis.
-Of course, doing so limits our conclusions to the range of settings chosen for our factors.
-Even here we are assuming that the system behaves linearly in the range between any two settings, then we should not select such settings for our sensitivity analysis.
-To extend confidence in the findings produced by our sensitivity analysis, we should explore different specific values for our settings and see whether or not our conclusions also hold for those new values.
-We adopt this approach for our sensitivity analysis.
+Of course, doing so limits our conclusions to the range of settings chosen for our (robustness) factors.
+Even here we are assuming that the system behaves monotonically in the range between any two settings, then we should not select such settings for our sensitivity analysis.
+To extend confidence in the findings produced by our sensitivity analysis, we should explore different specific values for our settings and see whether or not our conclusions also hold.
+We adopted this supplementary exploration.
 Here, we focus on our initial sensitivity analysis.
-We present our secondary sensitivity analysis in Appendix C.
+We present our supplementary sensitivity analysis in Appendix C.

 In choosing specific settings for our two levels (plus and minus) of each factor, we were guided by a desire to complete our 64 experiment runs within a week or so of computing time.
 We had already determined that computation time in our model was influenced by the number of packets that need to be processed during a simulation.
-Given that we had decided to fix our simulation to a 20-minute period of network evolution, this meant that the computational requirements of our model would be driven largely by the number of sources and the network speed.
+Given that we had decided to fix our simulation to a 20-minute period of network operation, this meant that the computational requirements of our model would be driven largely by the number of sources and the network speed.
 For this reason, we chose to restrict our simulated network to a few tens of thousands of potential sources and to restrict our network speed to about 10 Gbps in the backbone.
 Increasing the number of potential sources and the network speed would increase our computational requirements.
-We decided that increasing the number of sources and the network speed would increase and the network speed would not be necessary for our sensitivity analysis.
-Of course, we verified this decision by using more sources and higher backbone speeds in Appendix C.
+We decided that increasing the number of sources and the network speed would increase our computational requirements.
+We sources and higher backbone speeds in Appendix C.

 4.2.2.1 Two-Level Factor Settings.
-Table 4-8 presents settings chosen for the plus and minus levels for all eleven factors in the sensitivity analysis.
+Table 4-11 presents settings chosen for the plus and minus levels for all eleven factors in the sensitivity analysis.
 Next, we discuss the reasons underlying our choices and the ramifications for the related simulations.